amine-kherroubi/simple-color-tool/README.md

 This is a simple color adjustment tool built with HTML, Tailwind CSS, and vanilla JavaScript.

-The primary purpose of this project is to experiment with development tools such as Vite, ESLint, CSpell, and Husky.
+The primary purpose of this project is to experiment with development tools such as Vite, ESLint, Prettier, CSpell, and Husky.